splunk/splunk-connect-for-snmp/docs/small-environment.md

-# Installation of SC4SNMP on small environment
+# Installation of SC4SNMP on a small environment

 SC4SNMP can be successfully installed on small environments with 2 CPUs and 4 Gb of memory.
 One important thing to remember is that Splunk OpenTelemetry Collector for Kubernetes cannot be installed on such a small